-One Built for Turkey by Cramps
+One Built for Turkey by Cramps Sails for Constantinople.

-Sails for Constantinople.
-Philadelphia, March 1.-The new Turkish cruiser Medfidia, built at shipyards, sailed today Constantinople.
+Philadelphia, March 1.-The new furkish cruiser Medjidia, built a 'ramps' shipyards, sailed today for Mediidin, built at Constantinople.
 On the way down the Delaware river she stopped at Fort Mifflin and took aboard 100 tons of am-munition.
-The cruiser then proceeded to Norfolk to be placed in commission, after which she will leave for her gun trials off the Delaware capes. completion of the trial the Madjilia will coal at Hampton Roads and sail for the Dardanelles.

-The vessel is manned by an American crew, most of her officers being connect ed with Cramps' shipbuilding company,
+The cruiser then proceeded o Norfolk to be placed in commission after which she will leave for her gun trials off the Delaware capes.
+On the trials off the Delaware capes.
+On the completion of the trial the Madillia will coal at Humpton Roads and sail for the Dardanelles.
+The vessel is manned by an American erew, most of her officers being connect. ed with Cramps' shipbuilding company.